rsecchi/eurotherm/README.md

 * The directory web\_frontend should be used as DocumentRoot
 * The directory cgi-bin should be linked into the CGI directory
+* The apache user (www-data) should have access to the spool directort (/var/spool/eurotherm)

 ```
 ln -s $PWD/web_frontend /var/www/eurotherm